 Spelling section, the student is given a single-word dictation task for decodable real words and sight words, then is asked to write dictated sentences.
 Each subtest is discontinued after the student makes five consecutive errors.
 Though normative information is not provided, this assessment is invaluable for assessing early literacy skill development.

-WIAT-III - Wechsler Individual Acheivment Tests
+WIAT-IV - Wechsler Individual Acheivment Tests

 WIST - Word Identification and Spelling Test